Man-eating animal: Dingoes

 Attacks on humans by dingoes are rare, with only two recorded fatalities in Australia.
 Dingoes are normally shy of humans and avoid encounters with them.
 The most famous record of a dingo attack was the 1980 disappearance of nine-week-old Azaria Chamberlain.
-Her parents reported that they both saw a dingo taking Azaria out of their tent when she and her family were out on a camping trip to Ayers Rock.
-In 2019 in Australia, a father saved his 14-month-old child from a dingo which had dragged it away.
+Her parents reported that they both saw a dingo taking Azaria out of their tent when she and her family were out on a camping trip to Uluru.
+In 2019, a father saved his 14-month-old child from a dingo which had dragged it away.

 Domestic dogs

 Although dogs have many of the characteristics of bears and big cats, they are unlikely to act as man-eaters themselves.
 More often humans can be bitten to death by packs of stray dogs, but not eaten.
-It often occurs in the countries of Eastern Europe, ex-USSR countries, and some South Asian countries like India.
-Predatory acts by dogs upon humans have occurred, however, and many such incidents were the result of human misconduct.
+Such attacks often occur in the countries of Eastern Europe, post-Soviet states, and some South Asian countries, such as India.